The most popular place to see dolphins is probably a good indicator of the best place

 dolphins, you'll often be incredibly close and only a matter of metres from them

-guidance notes on calculating good dolphin watching times at Chanonry Point and other
+complete with guidance notes on how you can calculate good dolphin watching times

 The main viewing area is on shingle beach behind the lighthouse which can be accessed

 by walking along the beach (tide permitting) or the path near the entrance to the

 To find Chanonry Point, head through Fortrose on the Black Isle.
 Just after the police

 station turn right and you’ll travel through Fortrose and Rosemarkie Golf Course.

 You’ll arrive at small and often busy car park beside the old lighthouse.

 There are no facilities at the car park but an ice cream van occasionally arrives.

 Fortrose itself has places to eat and toilet facilities.